hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_tables/csv2_vms.rst

       Building, etc. When the VM is ACTIVE, this field is normally null.
       For a detailed description of possible values, refer to the respective cloud documentation for this cloud type.

+* **power_status** (Integer):

+      This field indicates the virtual power status as either "On" (1) or "Off" (0).

+* **manual_control** (Boolean):

+      This boolean field is normally set to 0 but can be toggled by the User Interface (UI).
+When set to 1, the VM is in manual control and is ignored by CSV2.
+This is normally used for debugging purposes to stop CSV2 terminating problematic VMs.
+It can be very useful when trying to diagnose contextualization issues.

+* **htcondor_startd_errors** (String(256)):

+      Is a string returned by the csv2-vm-data poller of extracted errors in the HTCondor logs on the VM.

+* **htcondor_startd_time** (Integer):

+      Is a timestamp in epoch seconds indicating when the last update to htcondor_startd_errors occurred.

+* **htcondor_partitionable_slots** (Integer):

+      Is the count of the currently active primary/partitionable slots on the virtual machine.
+Any value greater than zero (the count is normally 0 or
+      1) indicates that the VM is registered with HTCondor.
+The field is maintained by a database trigger which detects changes to the table condor_machines.

+* **htcondor_dynamic_slots** (Integer):

+      Is the count of the currently active dynamic slots on the virtual machine.
+Dynamic slots are created (by HTCondor) to run a job.
+So, this count reflects the number of jobs running on the VM.
+If the count is 0, the VM is considered "idle".
+The field is maintained by a database trigger which detects changes to the table condor_machines.

+* **htcondor_slots_timestamp** (Integer):

+      Is a timestamp in epoch seconds indicating when the last update to either htcondor_partitionable_slots or htcondor_dynamic_slots occurred.

+* **retire** (Integer):

+      This control determines whether a VM is to be retired.
+If set to 0, the VM is not retired.
+If set greater than 0, then CSV2 will continue to issue retire requests to the VM until the VM reports a status of "Retiring".
+Each time a retire request is made, this field will be incremented by 1.

+* **retire_time** (Integer):

+      Deprecated.

 * **terminate** (Integer):